NFL Free Agents 2019: Rounding Up Rumors and Predictions for Market's Top Names

 After the break-neck pace of the first few days of free agency, the market has slowed down considerably.

-However, free agency is still ongoing, and many of the players who are on the market may not have anticipated becoming free agents.
+However, free agency is ongoing, and many of the players on the market may not have anticipated becoming free agents.

-A player like safety Eric Berry may not have anticipated being on the market because he did not know the Kansas City Chiefs would cut him.
-Now he has to find a new team to ply his trade.
+A player like safety Eric Berry might not have expected to be on the market because he did not know the Kansas City Chiefs would cut him.
+Now he has to find a new team.

 Players and teams have to adjust to the changing market, and one of those players is former New England Patriots defensive lineman Danny Shelton.

-Shelton has visited the Cincinnati Bengals, and he has a chance to gain a contract with that team because of his ability to play the run, per Field Yates of ESPN.com.
+Shelton has visited the Cincinnati Bengals, and he has a chance to gain a contract with that team because of his ability to play the run, per Field Yates of ESPN.

-Shelton is a 6'2", 345-pound run stuffer.
+The Super Bowl LIII champion is a 6'2", 345-pound run stuffer.
 He had 21 tackles with the Patriots last season and was credited with one stuff.
-He has 150 tackles in his career that began in 2015 when he was drafted by the Cleveland Browns out of Washington.
+He has 150 tackles in his career that began in 2015, when he was drafted by the Cleveland Browns out of Washington.

-Former Bengals offensive tackle Jake Fisher was in Houston Friday, trying out for the Texans, per Katherine Terrell of ESPN's NFL Nation.
+Former Bengals offensive tackle Jake Fisher was in Houston on Friday, trying out for the Texans, per Katherine Terrell of ESPN's NFL Nation.

 According to Terrell's tweet, Fisher is considering a a position change and may be trying to play tight end.

 Fisher has played 48 games for the Bengals at offensive tackle, and he has started 12 of them.
-Fisher is 6'6" and 305 pounds, and he was selected in the second round of the 2015 Draft.
+Fisher is 6'6" and 305 pounds, and he was selected in the second round of the 2015 draft.

-The Lions are still trying to upgrade at this point, and sources have told Ben Volin of the Boston Globe that Detroit had former New Orleans Saints wideout-kick returner Tommylee Lewis in for a visit along with ex-Los Angeles Rams running back Malcolm Brown.
+The Detroit Lions are still trying to upgrade, and sources have told Ben Volin of the Boston Globe that Detroit had former New Orleans Saints wideout-kick returner Tommylee Lewis in for a visit along with ex-Los Angeles Rams running back Malcolm Brown.

 Lewis has never caught more than 10 passes in a season, and he has not had a kick return longer than 39 yards in his career.
-He did have a 59-yard punt return in his rookie year in 2016 with the Saints.
+He did have a 59-yard punt return in his rookie year, 2016, with the New Orleans Saints.

 Brown has carried the ball 128 times for 514 yards and has scored one touchdown in four years with the Rams.